Volunteers play an important role in our community, assisting us to support older people so they can stay living independently at home for longer.

 - Assistance with shopping

 - Companionship and friendly visits over a cup of coffee

-- Assistance in our centre groups working with people with memory loss.
+- Assistance in our centre groups working with people with memory loss

 We are committed to providing quality services, and provide all our volunteers with training and regular support.